Bullied student tickled pink by schoolmates' T-shirt campaign

 "It's been totally overwhelming for us.
 I mean we're just two local boys and I mean we're getting calls from like Alaska and e-mails.
 It's just phenomenal the support that we've gotten from across the globe," said Price.

-The school principal, understandably, was flush with pride.
+The school principal, understandably, was flushed with pride.